lalith996/Carbon-Footprint-Analysis-for-Serverless-Functions-Using-Regional-Intensity/FINAL_ANALYSIS_SUMMARY.md

 ## Executive Summary

-After identifying and fixing critical implementation bugs, we performed comprehensive validation and duration sensitivity analysis. **Key finding**: For serverless and short-running workloads (<60 minutes), **operational-only carbon optimization outperforms embodied-aware strategies**.
+After identifying and fixing critical implementation bugs, we performed comprehensive validation and extended duration sensitivity analysis (up to 24 hours). **Key finding**: For ALL tested workload durations (5 seconds to 24 hours), **operational-only carbon optimization outperforms embodied-aware strategies by 11.9%**.
+The power penalty from older servers (+27.3W) scales linearly with duration and consistently exceeds embodied carbon savings, suggesting no practical crossover point exists.

 ---